micsthepick/NETGEAR_sre/README.md

 sudo apt-get install qemu-system
 ```

-use binwalk to extract the squashfs (this article assumes you put the squashfs file in ~/NETGEAR\_sre), and `sudo unsquash` to extract that.
-Now run:
+use binwalk and python's ubireader to extract the squashfs image,
+then use squashfs-tools-ng to create a tarball called squashfs.tar.gz (`sqfs2tar img-*ubi_rootfs.ubifs > ~/NETGEAR_sre/squashfs.tar.gz`)

 ```
 sudo cp $(which qemu-arm-static) squashfs-root/$(which qemu-arm-static)